 Package Staging Directory: When editing workflows stored in a Gallery, the Package Staging Directory will be used to temporarily house files associated with the workflow.
 By default, these files will be written inside of the temporary directory.

 Memory Limit per Anchor: The maximum amount of memory that is used to consume data for each output anchor for tools in a workflow.
 The default is 1024 KB (1 MB).
 This setting is typically not changed.

-Default Sort/Join Memory Usage: This is the minimum amount of memory that the Engine will consume while performing operations such as Sorts and Joins within a workflow.
+Memory Limit : This is the maximum amount of memory that the Engine consumes while performing operations within a workflow.
 Generally, this value should not change.

 Default Number of Processing Threads: Some tools and operations can take advantage of multiple processing threads.
 Generally, this value should not be changed, and the default value is the number of available processor cores plus one.

-Allow Users to Override These Settings: This option will either allow or prevent users from overriding the above settings.
-If checked, users can specify their own memory usage, processing threads, etc. If not checked, the users will assume the settings provided.
+Allow Users to Override These Settings: This option will either allow or prevent users from overriding the above memory limit and processing threads settings.
+If checked, users can specify their own memory usage and processing threads.
+If not checked, the users may only decrease the settings.